 AI not only sorts images by type during image prep, it assigns complexity scores based on things like facial recognition, background contrast, points in a layer mask, and the presence of skin.

 One of the things the AI detects is contrast against background.
-To take our earlier example, a black leather jacket will have a higher contrast against a white background than a white fur coat.
-The black leather jacket may be routed directly to an AI for automatic background removal, while the low contrast white-on-white image is routed to an editor to draw a trimap, then masked by an AI, then to another editor to polish off the mask.
+For example, a black leather jacket will have a higher contrast against a white background than a white fur coat.
+The black leather jacket may be routed directly to an AI for automatic background removal, while the low-contrast white-on-white image is routed to an editor to draw a trimap, then masked by an AI, then to another editor to polish-off the mask.

-The data we record during the white-on-white background removal is stored and used to help train the AI later, with the goal of improving its ability to remove the background on low contrast images.
-Update 2021: our AI now works very well on low contrast images.
+The data we record during the white-on-white background removal is stored and used to help train the AI later, with the goal of improving its ability to remove the background on low-contrast images.
+Update 2025: our AI now works very well on low contrast images!

 Trimaps to find the way (Masking for the win)